SuperCater/Simple-Calculator/README.md

   * SquareArea | Returns the area of a square
   * CircleArea | Returns the area of a circle
   * Random | Gives a specified amount of values a random number that you can specify. [max, amount]
+  * Delete | Deletes the savedata file

+# Saved Data:
+The project has a saved data .txt fil e that can be found in simplecalculator/src/data/savedata.txt.
+This file is updated everytime the project runs resulting in the ability to refer to the data later on.
 ## Values
-type | Type of equation. ["multiply", "divide", "subtract", "add", "exponent", "remainder", "tax", "square", "circumference", "radius", "squarearea", "circlearea", "random"]
+type | Type of equation. ["multiply", "divide", "subtract", "add", "exponent", "remainder", "tax", "square", "circumference", "radius", "squarearea", "circlearea", "random", "delete"]
 ## Options
 * option | Description
 * commas | Have numbers separated by commas. [true, false]